smikhalevski/react-executor/README.md

   // Retry the task every 5 seconds if if succeeds retryFulfilled({ delay: 5_000 }),

-  // Abort the task if the window looses focus for at least 10 seconds abortWhen(windowBlurred, { delay: 10_000 }),
+  // Abort the task if the window loses focus for at least 10 seconds abortWhen(windowBlurred, { delay: 10_000 }),

   // Abort the pending task if the device is disconnected from the network